 Brandi has been in the Customer Service field for over 25 years, with dedication on retaining long-standing business relationships.
 Simultaneously, she has earned over 10 years of Business Office experience managing her family business.
 A life-long Ashtabula County resident, Brandi and her husband have enjoyed raising their daughter and two sons here and have a passion for the community.
 She is the go-to person for financial information and supporting business development.Send Email

 Originally from Pittsburgh, PA, Sara has been an Ashtabula county resident for several years now, and cannot imagine calling anywhere else home.
 Sara serves on countless community committees and strives to further the progress of the area.
 If you are looking for events and activities, Sara is your girl.
-Her infectious enthusiasm and love for all-things-local provides the perfect backdrop for her to be the Social Media Guru of Ashtabula County.
-Some of Sara’s favorite local activities include walking her dogs on the Greenway Trail, canoeing down the Grand River or Conneaut Creek, fishing for walleye and perch in Lake Erie, and relaxing with friends at one of the county’s many wineries.
+Her infectious enthusiasm and love for all-things-local provides the perfect backdrop for her to be the Marketing Guru of Ashtabula County.
+Some of Sara’s favorite local activities include walking her dogs on the Greenway Trail, canoeing down the Grand River or Conneaut Creek, fishing for walleye and perch on Lake Erie, and relaxing with friends at one of the county’s many wineries.
 Sara is not only knowledgeable about the area’s viticulture, but has become an avid enthusiast and brings her love and knowledge of local wines wherever she goes.
 She lives in Jefferson with her husband, Steve, daughters: Sofia and Selena, and her 2 dogs: Loki and Tinkerbell.Send Email